iiasa/message_ix/message_ix/tools/lp_diag/Readme.rst

 In this context, the term `outlier` denotes the model entities having values in either lower or upper tail of the corresponding value distribution.
-The tails are defined by the corresponding orders of magnitudes.
+The tails are defined by the corresponding orders of magnitudes defined as :math:`int(alog(abs(val)))`, where :math:`val` stands for the value of the corresponding coefficient.
-The default values are (-6, 6), respectively; they can be redefined, if desired.
+The default values of the tails are equal to (-6, 6), respectively;
+they can be redefined, if desired.

+The rule of thumb says: the maximum and minimum orders of magnitudes of the LP matrix coefficients passed to optimization should differ by at most four.
+``lpDiag`` helps to achieve such a goal by providing info on outliers.
+Such info can be used e.g., for:

+- reconsideration of measurement units of the corresponding variables and relations,
+- consideration of replacing `small` (in relations to other coefficients in the same row or column) by zero,
+- splitting the corresponding rows and/or columns,
+- verification of the coefficients' values.

 Features
 ^^^^^^^^

-The current version provides the following information:
+The current ``lpDiag`` version provides the following information:

 - characteristics of the problem (including numbers of rows, columns, non-zero coefficients and distributions of their values),
+- distributions of diverse values characterizing the LP matrix,
 - location (row and column) of each outlier,
-- ranges of values of other coefficients in each such row and column, as well as the corresponding bounds (LHS, RHS for rows),
+- ranges of values of other coefficients in each such row or column, as well as the corresponding bounds (LHS, RHS for rows, lower and upper bounds for columns).

 The functionality of ``lpDiag`` will be gradually enhanced to meet actual needs of the ``message_ix`` modelers.